OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 **Silverlight Application Storage**.
 Websites or applications that use Microsoft Silverlight technology also have the ability to store data by using Silverlight Application Storage.
 To learn how to manage or block such storage, see the Silverlight section of this privacy statement.

-Learn moreTop of page Products provided by your organization—notice to end usersProducts provided by your organization—notice to end users
+Learn MoreTop of page Products provided by your organization—notice to end usersProducts provided by your organization—notice to end users

 If you use a Microsoft product or use an email address to access Microsoft products and that product or email address was provided by an organization you are affiliated with, such as an employer or school, that organization can: